yuumio/GsVec/README.md

 # GsVec

 GsVec (Gene signature Vector) is an analysis method that supports the biological interpretation of Gene signature obtained by gene expression analysis of Bioinformatics.
-The association between the gene signature to be interpreted and the gene signature of the Pathway / Gene Ontology data base is performed by natural language processing.
+The association between the gene signatures to be interpreted and the gene signature of the Pathway / Gene Ontology data base is performed by natural language processing.

 Conventional so-called Pathway enrichment analysis (Fisher exact test, GSEA, etc.) is a numerical comparison such as overlap with Gene signature and bias of distribution, and it was not possible to compare the specificity and importance of the genes involved as humans do.